 Long, fitted pants and closed-toed shoes are the most sophisticated looks for men.
-They draw attention away from his legs and feet and place it where you want it: on his handsome face.
-So, for your session, it’s best to leave the shorts, sandals and jeans at home, too, as well as any pants that are loose or baggy.
+They draw attention away from his legs and feet and place it where you want it: on his handsome face!
+So, for your session, it’s best to leave the shorts, sandals, and jeans at home, too, as well as any pants that are loose or baggy.
 Fitted dress pants or fitted colored pants work best on camera.
 Solid shades of gray or navy are a strong complement to most women’s outfits, whereas pinstripes or plaid patterns tend to distract the eye.
-I also recommend staying away from graphics and logos.
+We also recommend staying away from graphics and logos.

 MIX IT UP

 Many of the guys love to mix a suit coat, blazer or sport coat with a different pant color.
 It adds some extra visual interest, and breaks up the color tones.
-I’m a big fan of this fresh take on a timeless classic.
+We're a big fan of this fresh take on a timeless classic.

 IT'S ALL IN THE DETAILS